sid3345/gymify/README.md

    ```
 3. Create a firebase firestore database with collection name `event`
 4. Add your firebase service account API key in `server/serviceAccountKey.json`
+5. Add your Stripe API keys in `/client/.env` file.

 ### Prerequisites